Software development agreement

 Decision making powers under the software development agreement

-The decision making powers we included within the software development agreement enabled the project to run smoothly.
+The decision-making powers we included within the software development agreement enabled the project to run smoothly.
 The provisions meant that different people making different decisions should not cause delays.
-There was also provision for additional enhancements of the project, outside the original development specification.
+There was also provision for additional enhancements of the project outside of the original development specification.
 In such circumstances, the parties agreed to negotiate in good faith to further the development.

 Rates of pay for the service provided

-- At the end of each stage, Comp A would submit progress reports and an invoice which would be paid by our client but only following sign off at the approved board level.
+Additionally, at the end of each stage, Comp A would submit progress reports and an invoice.
+This would be paid by our client but only following sign off at the approved board level.
 If testing were required, then the payment date would be extended to cover for that.

 Rights to use the software

-Our agreement cemented beyond doubt that the IP involved such as copyright in the software and design rights over the style of screen presentation was securely owned by our client.
-Any derivative of the product or specification beyond that outlined in the development agreement would also be owned by our client.
+Our agreement cemented beyond doubt that the IP involved was securely owned by our client.
+The agreement handed ownership of the copyright in the software, and design rights over the style of screen presentation to our client.
+Any derivative of the product or specification beyond what was originally outlined in the development agreement would also be owned by our client.

 Ability to terminate the software agreement

 Our client was on a strict timescale.
 They needed CompA to finalise the software development within 12 months from signing.
-Therefore the agreement expressly stated that our client could terminate the agreement and claim losses should CompA fail to delivery on time.
+Therefore, the agreement expressly stated that our client could terminate the agreement and claim losses should CompA fail to deliver on time.